-Take a TGV from Paris’ Gare Montparnasse to Rennes, from where Keolis buses travel to Mont Saint-Michel up to four times a day (follow the signs “Exit North” and “Bus Station”).
+Take an early TGV from Paris’ Gare Montparnasse to Rennes.
+From Rennes, Keolis buses travel to Mont Saint-Michel up to four times a day (follow the signs “Exit North” and “Bus Station”).

-Once you arrive at the edge of the mainland, you can either take a free shuttle or walk across the 900 m long causeway (Pont Passerelle) that connects the mainland to the island.
+Once you arrive at the edge of the mainland, you can either take the shuttle or walk across the 900 meters long causeway (Pont Passerelle) that connects the mainland to the island.
 The shuttle will cost you €2 shuttle one way.

 3. Mont Saint-Michel By Guided Day Tour

 Taking a day tour is one of the easiest ways to travel to Mont Saint-Michel from Paris.
-Taking a tour like this top-rated Mont Saint-Michel day trip from Paris (14 hours) will make your travel quick, easy, and hassle-free.
+Guided tours like this top-rated Mont Saint-Michel day trip from Paris (14 hours) will make your travel quick, easy, and hassle-free.

 4. Paris – Mont Saint-Michel by Bike (Veloscénie)

 If you love exploring the world on two wheels and have the time, consider taking the Véloscénie, the 450 km cycle route from Paris to Mont Saint-Michel.
 The route is well signed-posted and for all levels of cyclists.
 On the way, expect to see beautiful places (Versailles, Rambouillet, Chartres, …) combined with gourmet stops.